ECOFLOW Portable Power Station RIVER 3

 Top picks by use case

-A — Best Overall
+A: Best Overall

-Capacity: 1152Wh • Output: 1200W AC continuous • Chemistry: LiFePO4 • UPS: 20ms • Solar: yes
+Capacity: 1056Wh • Output: 1800W AC (2400W peak) • Chemistry: LiFePO4 • UPS: under 20ms • Solar: up to 600W

 View on Amazon AU Full specs

-B — Best Budget UPS
+B: Best Budget UPS

-EcoFlow RIVER 3 UPS 245Wh — Sub-10ms Switchover
+EcoFlow RIVER 3 230Wh: Under-20ms UPS for Computers

-Capacity: 245Wh • Output: 300W AC (600W surge) • Chemistry: LiFePO4 • UPS: <10ms • Solar: 110W max • 12V: yes
+Capacity: 230Wh • Output: 300W AC (600W X-Boost) • Chemistry: LiFePO4 • UPS: under 20ms • Solar: 110W max

 View on Amazon AU Full specs

-C — Best for Camping & Off-Grid
+C: Best for Camping & Off-Grid

-EcoFlow RIVER 2 Pro 768Wh — 1600W with 220W Solar Input
+EcoFlow RIVER 2 Pro 716Wh: 1600W with 220W Solar Input

-Capacity: 768Wh • Output: 1600W AC • Chemistry: LiFePO4 • UPS: 30ms • Solar: 220W • 12V: yes
+Capacity: 716Wh • Output: 1600W AC • Chemistry: LiFePO4 • UPS: 30ms • Solar: 220W • 12V: yes

 View on Amazon AU Full specs